Florida Business Entity Search Explained: Corporations, LLCs & More (2026)

 • Sunshine Property Services

-• A business advertises under a name that does not appear in entity results
+• A business advertises under a brand name

-• Contracts reference a brand name instead of a legal entity
+• Contracts reference a name that does not appear in entity records

 Court Records, Liens, and Legal History

-When legal or financial exposure matters, additional checks may be required through:
+Sunbiz does not display information related to legal disputes or financial enforcement actions.
+When legal exposure matters, additional research may be required through:

 • County clerk of court records